-We explored Ben's thinking behind his approach to stock selection in our initiation note, but to recap:
+We explored the thinking behind Ben's approach to stock selection in our initiation note, but to recap:

 The sector can offer fantastic rewards and can also be unforgiving when you get it wrong.
 Avoiding the riskiest stocks and the savage adverse swings in sentiment that accompany missed profit or revenue expectations can make a big difference to long-term returns.
 For investment managers, it is as much about damage limitation as spotting the next big thing.